TommiCodes/Blog-with-NestJS-and-Angular/README.md

 ## Add your own database string to run the project
 Add a .env file in the api folder.
 Then add your own Database String in the .env file.
 You can use the free database from www.elephantsql.com

+## Switch to branch develop to get the latest changes

 # Youtube Video Links
 ## Video 1, set up Blog Project (API)